-For cats that cannot keep their food down, it’s crucial to switch to cat foods for preventing vomiting.
+For cats that cannot keep their food down, it’s crucial to switch to cat foods to prevent vomiting.
 The health benefits from making this switch will dramatically improve the quality of life for your cat.

 Vomiting can cause malnourishment and excessive weight loss in cats.
 This is a significant problem for the organ health of your feline and can lead to more severe issues down the line.